-Brydge, a leading purveyor of premium keyboards for tablets, made a leak on its Shopify site thereby revealing two keyboards in full and probably some new Google hardware.
+Brydge, a leading purveyor of premium keyboards for tablets, made a leak on its Shopify site, revealing two keyboards in full and probably some new Google hardware.

 Goanna is the name of the other keyboard whose image got leaked.
-Interestingly, the Goanna is described as for being for a “Wireless desktop keyboard for Chrome OS” specifically.
+Interestingly, the Goanna is described as being a “Wireless desktop keyboard for Chrome OS” specifically.

 These leaked images have left us intrigued by questions such as – Is the device we see in the images for “Wallaby” the “Nocturne” Chrome OS convertible suspected to be a Google product?
 Is it a generic render?

 With the assumption that Brydge would want to manufacture these premium keyboards for big-shot manufacturers with marketing power, it is possible to bring into the spotlight Google Nocturne.

 Moreover, the feature of the fingerprint sensor at the top-left of the frame matches some art that Google itself made for Chrome OS.
 Earlier Chromebooks lack this feature, but the Google 2-in-1 Pixelbook tablet has a fingerprint sensor for sure, just like this device.

 Furthermore, the leaked images of the Wallaby keyboard have a Launcher key with the same icon as the home button that is incidentally also in the same place on the first generation Pixelbook.
 What’s more, the keyboard layout as a whole is identical to the original Pixelbook.
 The images don’t show any branding on the front.